On semitopological bicyclic extensions of linearly ordered groups: On topologizations of the semigroup

 It is obvious that every left (right) topological group $G$ with an isolated point is discrete.
-This implies that every countable Baire left (right) topological group is a discrete space, too.
-Later we shall show that the similar statement holds for Baire semitopological semigroups $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ in the case when $G$ is a countable linearly ordered group.
+This implies that every countable $T_1$-Baire left (right) topological group is a discrete space, too.
+Later we shall show that the similar statement holds for a Baire semitopological semigroup $\mathscr{B}(A)$ over a non-empty shift-set $A$ of a countable linearly ordered group $G$.